Nexela/PickerExtended/README.md

 ![Wire Tools in Action](https://github.com/Nexela/PickerExtended/blob/master/web/picker-wire-tools.gif)

-### Picker Belt Brush (soon)
+### Picker Belt Brush
 With a transport or underground belt in your hand hit pad increase or decrease buttons to change the width of your belts you can place at once.
+Once you have reached the desired width you can press CONTROL+SHIFT+R to create a corner blueprint of that width.
+Pressing CONTROL+SHIFT+B will cycle through all the available balancers.

 ### Picker Belt Upgrader (SOON)
 Quickly upgrade a section of belt by pressing the hotkey while hovering over the old belt while holding the belt type you want to upgrade to.